stephenverderame/ProjectOort/README.md

     (See below)

-* Volumetric Ray-Marched Dust/Nebulas (WIP) [^11]
+* Volumetric Ray-Marched Dust/Nebulas (WIP) [^11] [^12] [^13]

-    The general gist is to generate a 3D volume texture via Perline Noise.
+    The general gist is to generate a 3D volume texture via Perlin Noise with fractal brownian motion.
 We then compute rays in a Vertex Shader by computing the direction between the vertex and camera.
 In the Fragment shader, the 3D texture is sampled along these rays in discrete intervals.
 The sample roughly correlates to the opacity of the volume at the given point.